johnkerl/miller/docs6/docs/reference-dsl-control-structures.md

 wye pan 5 0.573288 0.863624 6.4369119999999995
 </pre>

-You can also start iterating on sub-hashmaps of an out-of-stream or local variable; you can loop over nested keys; you can loop over all out-of-stream variables.
-The bound variables are bound to a copy of the sub-hashmap as it was before the loop started.
-The sub-hashmap is specified by square-bracketed indices after `in`, and additional deeper indices are bound to loop key-variables.
+You can also start iterating on sub-maps of an out-of-stream or local variable; you can loop over nested keys; you can loop over all out-of-stream variables.
+The bound variables are bound to a copy of the sub-map as it was before the loop started.
+The sub-map is specified by square-bracketed indices after `in`, and additional deeper indices are bound to loop key-variables.
 The terminal values are bound to the loop value-variable whenever the keys are not too shallow.
 The value-variable may refer to a terminal (string, number) or it may be map-valued if the map goes deeper.
 Example indexing is as follows:

 <pre class="pre-non-highlight-non-pair">
 # Parentheses are optional for single key: